kinvolk/metallb/website/content/configuration/_index.md

-Setting the right annotations/labels is **out of scope** for MetalLB. `Node` objects can be annotated or labeled in a variety of ways, and it is assumed that there is some external mechanisms that puts the BGP configuration in annotations/labels for MetalLB to consume.
+Setting the right annotations/labels is **out of scope** for MetalLB. `Node` objects can be annotated or labeled in a variety of ways, and it is assumed that there is some external mechanism which puts the BGP configuration in annotations/labels for MetalLB to consume.
 Following are some common examples of such mechanisms: